 How to Decide if You Need Cargo Insurance & Who Pays for It?

-The Commentary on how “General Average” works prompted by Maersk’s declaration of it following the fire on board the Honam .
-It has caused some interesting feedback relating to the value of having marine cargo insurance.
+One of the examples of how “General Average” works was Maersk’s declaration of it following the fire on board the Honam.
+It caused some interesting feedback relating to the value of having marine cargo insurance.

-In particular, the issue that has been drawn into sharp focus is the risk borne by all New Zealand exporters and importers, who proceed to ship goods without marine insurance.
+In particular, the issue that was drawn into sharp focus was the risk borne by all New Zealand exporters and importers, who proceed to ship goods without marine insurance.

 It takes a major incident such as the Maersk Honam or the Rena for the importance of insurance to become a high priority for many smaller shippers.